scloud19/SECipedia/Ethical Hacking/owasp/owasp_injection.md

               Untrusted: Anything after the .com

-            Thus, we need to whitelist the tables that can be queried from a non-admin; ex: so a user couldn't try to navigate to http://www.injectmebaby.com/users which would produce
+            Thus, we need to whitelist the tables that can be queried from a non-admin; ex: so a user couldn't try to navigate to http://www.injectmebaby.com/users which given our current code, could produce:
               SELECT * FROM users

-  Isn't always SQL Injection
-    Give examples of other types of injections (ldap, etc.)
-      (Go to top ten cheat sheet)

-    Although sql injection is very common because of the popularity of mySQL databases in the typical web stack

-  Difficulty
-    For Blackhat
-      Easy
-        Many automated tools.
-(Give examples)
-          Just paste a website url

-    For sysadmin
-      Not difficult, but not easier either.
-Need to probe logs for certain injection strings that can be highly creative.
-        Thus, for some injection patterns, you can't simply write your own regex to detect the pattern.

-  Impact
-    Severe
-      As many injections can target the database (sql injection) (Has a lot of PII)
+              Even if it isn't immediately apparent that your code would construct a SQL statement like the following; you ALWAYS whitelist your table access for non-admins.

+            We also need to whitelist the types of query strings that are allowed, i.e. (so there wont be 'Id=1 or 'a'='a'')
+              Ex: http://www.injectmebaby.com/products?Id=1 or 'a'='a'

+              Brainstorm for whitelisting
+                Ex: Only accept integers that are positive and within the bounds of product ID range.

+                So, in other words, what is the most restrictive way that we can lock down a query.

+                If this whitelisting was to occur, the attack query would fail right off of the bat because it isn't a integer

+                Caveat:  All query strings are delivered to the server as a string.
+You need to run a check that this string ONLY contains integers.
+It would be helpful to make sure that whatever library you're utilizing doesn't do this type conversion in a way that is unexpected.

+        2) Parameters
+          Is about separating the sql query from the untrusted data.